szarnyasg/graph-data-management/README.md

 # Graph Data Management

-The content of this repository is deployed to <https://szarnyasg.github.io/graph-data-management>.
+This repository is stored at <https://github.com/szarnyasg/graph-data-management/> and its content is deployed to <https://szarnyasg.github.io/graph-data-management>.

 This repository contains pointers to the theory and practice of modern graph data management: